hopchouinard/Claraforge/principles/PRINCIPLE-Raise-the-Floor-Not-Just-the-Ceiling.md

 Your years of late-night experiments, hard-won lessons, spectacular faceplants, and rare moments of genius?
 Don’t let them fossilize in your head or get lost in a dusty blog archive.
 Capture them, codify them, and share them in a way that lets others pick up exactly where you left off.

 * Don’t just publish your “greatest hits.”
-Share your methods, missteps, corrections, and *philosophies*—the stuff that let you climb, fall, and climb again.
+Share your methods, missteps, corrections, and *principles*—the stuff that let you climb, fall, and climb again.
 * Your apex shouldn’t be a monument.
 It should be a launchpad.

 **What does this look like in the Claraforge?**

 * Open sourcing not just your final products, but your process and your *thinking*.
-* Building a repo where your best practices, your signature workflows, and even your evolving philosophies are artifacts anyone can fork, remix, and improve.
+* Building a repo where your best practices, your signature workflows, and even your evolving principles are artifacts anyone can fork, remix, and improve.
 * Encouraging contributors (or even future you!) to leapfrog over your struggles instead of retracing your steps.

 **Why does it matter?**